360er0/awesome-lego-machine-learning/README.md

 ## Parts Classification
 ### Applications
 * [Brickognize [2022.12]](https://brickognize.com/), [Talk from the author [2022.07]](https://www.youtube.com/watch?v=bzyG4Wf1Nkc) - Web application which recognizes any Lego part, minifigure, or set.
+* [Bricksee [2022.11]](https://www.bricksee.app/) - Mobile application for organizing a Lego collection with a feature to detect parts from a photo.
 * [BrickMonkey [2022.11]](https://brickmonkey.app/) - Mobile application to recognize minifig torsos.
 * [RebrickNet [2022.01]](https://rebrickable.com/rebricknet/) - Web application on rebrickable.com.
 Currently, it detects and recognizes 300 different parts and an unspecified number of colors.
 Train using real videos and photos submitted by users.
 * [Minifig Finder [2021.12]](https://www.minifigfinder.com/) - Web application for minifig identification.
 Uses Mask R-CNN for detecting individual parts (head, torso, and legs) and metric learning for classification.
 Currently, it looks abandoned and not working.